South Florida truck accident lawyer

 If you don’t accept the ambulance ride from emergency personnel, at least get to a 24-hour clinic or your family doctor.
 You’re going to need to be checked out.
 Otherwise, your injury could worsen, which can make your recovery longer and more expensive.

-7. Consult with a South Florida truck accident attorney
+7. Consult with a South Florida truck accident lawyer

 The sooner you speak with a skilled attorney, the sooner they can start the accident investigation.
 If it takes too long for the investigation to start, key evidence could quickly disappear for good.